hikmiau/hikmiau/README.md

 ## 🧃 About me

 - focused on the .NET / C# ecosystem and shell scripting
-- I use arch btw
+- i use arch btw

 <br/>